Timelord-Enterprises/Battery-Drain-Monitor/README.md

-# Battery-Drain-Monitor
+# Battery Drain !Monitor

-A script to write away the battery status / Percentage every hour to a .txt file on the desktop
+A script to write the battery status / Percentage every hour to a .txt file on the desktop to monitor battery drain

+# Dependencies

+none :)